This photo opportunity to grow with my subjects gave me a moment to reflect.

-Back in 2009 a public charter school, Coney Island Prep School opened it’s doors to their first student class.
-I was invited to photograph their students with the idea of capture their character and personality in a school portrait format.
-Looking back at the students, school and my own work and seeing how much we’ve grown is truly rewarding in itself.
-CIP wanted school portraits that reflected their scholars personality.
+In 2009, a public charter school, Coney Island Prep School, opened it’s doors to their first student class.
+I photographed the students with the mission to celebrate their character and personality in a school portrait format.
+I spent a few minutes with each student to discuss what they would like to do for their portrait.
+Looking back at the students, school, and my work and seeing how much we’ve grown is truly rewarding.
 Together we created a space for the students to be themselves and enjoy the portrait process.

-Fast forward to 2017, I got an invite to capture their class again as the first graduating senior class!
-I had learned alot since that first year.
-(Let’s just say that I did not attempt 60+ students without an assistant and/or lunch break this time around.
+Fast forward to 2017; I got an invite to capture their class again as the first graduating senior class!
+I had learned a lot since that first year.
+(Let’s say that I did not attempt 60+ students without an assistant and lunch break this time around.
 Sometimes you have to learn the hard way!
 The students were so personable and engaging.
-I loved hearing about their future plans and several remembered our first shoot.
-The students were given print outs of their first school portrait prior to entering in our make shift studio.
+I loved hearing about their plans following graduation, and several remembered our first shoot.
+The students were given printouts of their first school portrait before entering in our makeshift studio.
 We could hear a lot of laughter and conversation buzzing in the hallway.